What You Need to Know Before Traveling to the Philippines (Travel)

 account_circleJanine Daquio

-The Philippines is a country in Southeast Asia with astounding beaches and other natural resources that entice foreigners to visit the country.
-The old textbooks tell that the Philippines has 7,107 islands until it has been discovered in 2017 that the country already has 7,641 islands.
-This fact certainly confirms that the Philippines is a must-visit country if you want to experience island life.
+The Philippines is a country in Southeast Asia known for its stunning beaches and rich natural resources that attract tourists from around the world.
+Older textbooks state that the Philippines has 7,107 islands, but in 2017, it was discovered that the country actually has 7,641 islands.
+This fact certainly confirms that the Philippines is a must-visit destination for those seeking an island adventure.

-Curious to know what is the current time in the Philippines?
+Curious to know the current time in the Philippines?
 Check it out below.

-Conquered by Spain for 333 years, it’s no wonder that the country was named in honor of Philip II of Spain by Ruy Lopez de Villalobos who was then an explorer back in the 1500s.
-If you would visit some of the places in the Philippines today, a few of these are still named in Spanish.
-Some of the words used by the Filipinos are derived from Spanish words as well.
-One of the best samples:
+Conquered by Spain for 333 years, it’s no wonder that the country was named in honor of Philip II of Spain by Ruy Lopez de Villalobos, an explorer in the 1500s.
+If you visit some places in the Philippines today, you’ll notice that a few of them are still named in Spanish.
+Additionally, many Filipino words are derived from Spanish.
+One notable example is:

-Como estas in Spanish is Kamusta in Filipino which means “How are you?”
+”¿Cómo estás?” in Spanish translates to “Kamusta” in Filipino, which means “How are you?”

 map of the Philippines